romainsacchi/carculator/docs/usage.rst

     :alt: Alternative text

 .. note::
-    If you call the :meth:`stochastic` method of the :class:`CarInputParameters`, you would have several values stored for a given calculated parameter in the array.
+    If you call the :meth:`stochastic` method of the :class:`VehicleInputParameters`, you would have several values stored for a given calculated parameter in the array.
 The number of values correspond to the number of iterations you passed to :meth:`stochastic`.

 For example, if you ran the model in stochastic mode with 800 iterations as shown in the section above, instead of one